Top South Korean presidential candidate would review THAAD process - advisers

 SEOUL: The liberal South Korean politician most likely to become the country's next president would, if elected, review how the government would deploy an advanced U.S. missile defence system and would consult China, two of his top advisers said on Friday.

-If Moon Jae-in, the front-runner for the May 9 presidential election, reverses policy on the deployment of the Terminal High Altitude Area Defence (THAAD) missile defence system, it will place him at odds with the United States, South Korea's biggest ally.
+If Moon Jae-in, front-runner for the May 9 presidential election, reverses policy on the deployment of the Terminal High Altitude Area Defence (THAAD) system, it will place him at odds with the United States, South Korea's biggest ally.

 China says the system's radar can be used to spy into its territory.

-Moon would likely "do a review of the validity of the decision", said Choi Jong Kun, a professor at Yongsei University and an adviser to Moon on foreign policy.

-"While doing it he will consult with the United States, as well as China," Choi said in an interview with Reuters.
+Moon would likely "do a review of the validity of the decision", Choi Jong Kun, an adviser to Moon on foreign policy told Reuters.
+"While doing it, he will consult with the United States, as well as China."

 "At the end of the day, if the reality unfolds in a way that South Korea's national security and the economy were damaged because of the THAAD, not because of the North Korea issue, then it's not really a rational situation, is it?"